marcvidalbadia/pfica/README.md

   [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/pfica)](https://cran.r-project.org/package=pfica)
   [![Licence](https://img.shields.io/badge/licence-GPL--2-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.en.html)

-  This package provides a collection of tools for performing univariate functional independent component analysis (FICA) using different types of basis.
-The decomposition of the kurtosis or FOBI operator is used for blind source separation and has powerful discriminating properties.
-Our methods are iterfaced with the  **fda** package.
+Performs penalized (and non-penalized) independent component analysis for univariate functional data.
+Two alternative versions are implemented, both based on the spectral decomposition of the kurtosis operator.
+Our methods are iterfaced with the basis functions provided in the **fda** package.

   News: we are preparing **pfica** 0.1.2.
 This version will include new functions and some issues on the main **pfica** functions of the published version 0.1.1.